jaromirmachi1/major-autorepair/ROUTING-FIXED.md

 ## Next Steps

-1. Configure Firebase in `src/admin/config/firebase.ts`
+1. Configure Supabase in `.env.local` file
-2. Add your admin email to `src/admin/contexts/AuthContext.tsx`
+2. Set up database and authentication in Supabase
 3. Test the complete flow